-On June 22nd, 1964, novelist Dan Brown was born in Exeter, New Hampshire.
+On June 22nd, 1964, the famous suspense novelist Dan Brown was born in Exeter, New Hampshire.
 Brown's father was a teacher, and he grew up on the campus of Philips Exeter Academy, where his father taught.
 He was an avid reader, but didn't care for most modern fiction, preferring to read the classics or non-fiction.
-After graduating college, Dan Brown went to Los Angeles, where he hoped to make it as a singer and songwriter.
+After graduating college, Brown went to Los Angeles, where he hoped to make it as a singer and songwriter.

 His musical career floundering, Dan decided to try his hand at becoming a novelist after reading Sidney Sheldon's suspense thriller The Doomsday Conspiracy while on vacation in Tahiti.
 He began work on his first novel and co-wrote a humor book with his wife - 187 Men To Avoid: A Guide For The Romantically Frustrated Woman - under the pseudonym Danielle Brown.
 Dan Brown's first novel, a techno thriller called Digital Fortress, was published in 1998.

 With Digital Fortress, Brown first began exploring his fascination with cryptography.
 In the novel, NSA (National Security Agency) cryptographer Susan Fletcher is called upon to stop Digital Fortress - encryption code software that the NSA's code-cracking supercomputer TRANSLTR is incapable of cracking.
 If Digital Fortress spreads through the Internet, it could cripple the NSA.
 The novel addresses civil rights issues in the Internet age, such as government agencies hacking into citizens' private data (i.e. messages in e-mail accounts) and reading it.